-Zhaoling Tomb is located in Beiling Park, the largest park in Shenyang.
+Zhaoling Tomb, aka Zhao Mausoleum, is located in Beiling Park, the largest park in Shenyang.
 It is the mausoleum of Huang Taiji (Emperor Taizong) of the Qing Dynasty (1644-1911) and his queen Bo'erjijite.
 Huang Taiji was the eighth son of Nurhachi, a great leader who established the Later Jin State and laid the foundation of the Qing Dynasty.
 He was an outstanding politician and strategist of Manchu, like his father.
 As the tomb lies to the north of Shenyang City, it is usually called Beiling (North Tomb).
 Its total area is 4,500,000 square meters (1,112 acres).

 Construction of the mausoleum began in 1643 and was finished after eight years.
-Zhaoling Tomb, together with Fuling Tomb in Shenyang and Yongling Tomb in Xinbin are called the Three Mausoleums of the strategic pass (referring to the area between the east of Shanhaiguan Pass and the west of Jiayuguan Pass).
+Zhaoling Tomb, together with Fuling Mausoleum in Shenyang and Yongling Tomb in Xinbin are called the Three Mausoleums of the strategic pass (referring to the area between the east of Shanhaiguan Pass and the west of Jiayuguan Pass).
 Zhaoling is the largest and most magnificent.
 It is also one of the best preserved imperial mausoleums of China.
 In March, 1982, it was listed in the second group of Key Cultural Relics Units under the State Protection by the State Council.
 Its long history as well as classical architecture attracts thousands of visitors every year.

-The first part is between the Horse Dismounting Tablet and the Red Gate.
+The first part of Zhaoling Tomb is between the Horse Dismounting Tablet and the Red Gate.
 On the Horse Dismounting Tablet, 'please dismount from the horse here' is carved in the three languages of Manchu, Han and Mongolia, to tell people that the frontage is the mausoleum of the Emperor and they should dismount to show respect to Huang Taiji.
 After the Horse Dismounting Tablet is the Divine Bridge which is built over a moat.
 The moat and Longyeshan (Longye Moutain) at the back of the tomb make up the so-call Feng Shui Bao Di (a valuable land with a good geomantic omen).
 Visitors can then see the Cloud Pillar (ornamental column) after walking over the bridge.
 The cloud pillar is a special kind of construction of ancient China.
 It is built in front of the mausoleum or palace to show that the emperor is not obstinate and is willing to listen to others' advice.
 To the north of the Cloud Pillar is the Stone Tablet.
-It is a standard construction of Ming (1368-1644) and Qing (1644-1911) dynasties commemorating the departed saint.
+It is a standard construction of Ming (1368-1644) and Qing dynasties commemorating the departed saint.

-The second part is between the Red Gate and the Square City.
+The second part of Zhaoling Tomb is between the Red Gate and the Square City.
 Passing the Stone Tablet, visitors can see the Red Gate, which has three gateways.
 During a festivity, the emperor walked through the left one and the ministers used the right one.
 The middle gateway led to the Divine Road which was prepared for the spirit of Huang Taiji and his queen.
 Only those who carried sacrifices could pass through the middle gate at that time.
 On both sides of the Divine Road is another pair of Cloud Pillars.
 Following them, there are six pairs of stone animals showing the strict distinction between the different statuses in feudal society.
 Walking along the road, we can see a stele of 50,000 kilograms (50 tons) built in a pavilion.
 These were built by order of Emperor Kangxi (a great emperor in Qing Dynasty) and the epigraph on the stele was also written by him.

 The last part of Zhaoling Tomb is the main structure of the mausoleum which was built on the flat with a floor area of 160,000 square meters (39.5 acres).
 It consists of the Square City, the Crescent City, the Ming Pavilion and the Treasure Top.
 The most palatial place in this area is the Longen Hall in Square City.
 Its floor is covered with gold ore, which shines in the sunlight.
 It is the so-called Jin Shi Pu Di (ground paved with gold).
 On the top of the north gate of Square City is the Ming Pavilion which is the tallest building in the park.
 In the Ming Pavilion, there is a white marble stele 6 meters (19.7 feet) high.
 In the middle of the stele is written the character Zhaoling in the three languages of Manchu, Han and Mongolia.
 However after being struck many times by lightning, its surface has degraded.
 Behind the Ming Pavilion, is Crescent City - named because of its shape.
 Following Crescent City, visitors can see Treasure Top.
 The essential part of the tomb - the Underground Palace, which is the tomb of the Emperor and his queen, is located under Treasure Top.
 Longyeshan which is a man made hill is at the back of the Treasure Top.